Compliance Questions and Answers

 involve having to do the following:

-- Those employees who are to wear respirators must undergo an annual physical exam.
+- Those employees who are to wear respirators must undergo an annual physical screening.
 (Documented)

 - Furthermore these same employees must undergo annual training that includes fit-testing.